MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

 ### Extensions written in C++

-The Visual Studio SDK for extensions compiled with C++ is available with the installed Visual Studio SDK, as usual.
+The VS SDK for extensions compiled with C++ is available with the installed Visual Studio SDK, as usual.

 Extensions *must* be compiled specifically against the Visual Studio 2022 SDK and for amd64.